 Blockchain was invented by Satoshi Nakamoto in 2008 to serve as the public transaction ledger of the cryptocurrency bitcoin.
 In simple words, its a digital ledger” stored in a distributed network.

 A blockchain is a growing list of records, called blocks, which are linked using cryptography.
 Blocks hold batches of valid transactions that are hashed, encoded, are readable by the public and are widely used by cryptocurrencies (Digital Asset).
-It can create a value in the coming era of decentralization, China expected to become global blockchain superpower by 2023.
+It can create value in the coming era of decentralization, China expected to become global blockchain superpower by 2023.

 By design, in blockchain modification of the data is not possible.
 It is “an open, distributed ledger that can record transactions between two parties efficiently in a verifiable & permanent way.
 A blockchain is managed by a peer-to-peer network collectively following protocols for inter-node communication.
-Once recorded, the data in any given block cannot be altered without alteration of all subsequent blocks, which requires consensus of the network majority.
+Once recorded, the data in any given block cannot be altered without the alteration of all subsequent blocks, which requires the consensus of the network majority.

 Top Universities have included it in their Curriculum:

 Eight out of top 10 universities offer blockchain courses are based in the US, according to a new report compiled by popular cryptocurrency exchange Coinbase.
 Research has broadly uncovered that 42 % of the world’s top universities offer at least one Academically Endorsed Course.

 Leading the way is Stanford University which offers 10 blockchain-based courses.
 Cornell University has become the second place by offering nine and the University of Pennsylvania the third to offer six blockchain courses.
 The National University of Singapore placed fourth on the list with five courses, and the Swiss Federal Institute of Technology Zurich came in seventh, with three courses.

 Courses are not limited to computer sciences as one might think.
 Rather, they are being offered across a range of disciplines like blockchain.